mdulin2/SpokaneCTF/blue_team/Challenge.md

 # Blue Team
+# Challenge
 The entire point of the blue team challenges is to be able to recognize when malicious events are occuring.
-Being able to recognize this!
+Be able to recognize these!
+To get points:
+* Find a malicious payload in the attack/defense challenges .pcap file.
+* Find a judge to talk to about the finding.
+* Explain why the payload is malicious.
+* If the judge believes you understand the malicious attempt and the attempt was malicious then he will give you the passphrase associated with the challenge.

+Only one blue team challenge per attack/defense challenge.
 # Setup

-For each attack/defense style challenge there will be two different blue team turnins on the wargame scoreboard.
-The blue team notice will be sent via email to @someemail where the judge will determine if the payload is actually malicious or not.
-If the payload is malicious, then the judge will send the coresponding flag, which will then be submitted to the scoreboard for points.
+For each attack/defense style challenge there will be one blue team challenge in the wargame section.
+The judges will have sheets with the flags for the blue team challenges.
 ## Judgement
-How to judge this?
-Should probably ask Jake about this
+If the claim is **accurate** then give them the points.

 ## Flags:
 From blue team turn in 1, to blue team turn in 8
 - Korean BBQ:
-	- It is a wonderful life
 	- Gotta get that broom broom broom
 - OSINT:
 	- Apple sucks
-	- GO home peanutbuffer cakes
 - Cats:
-	- Hermione, that cat crookshanks costume is amazing.
 	- Any dog under fifty pounds is a cat and cats are pointless
 - NAS:
-	- Logic me home boys!
-	- Hi, my name is buddy the elf...
-What's your favorite color!
+	- Hi, my name is buddy the elf